ajv-validator/ajv-keywords/README.md

 If `select` value (in data) is not a primitive type the validation fails.

+This keyword correctly tracks evaluated properties and items to work with `unevaluatedProperties` and `unevaluatedItems` keywords - only properties and items from the subschema that was used (one of `selectCases` subschemas or `selectDefault` subschema) are marked as evaluated.

 **Please note**: these keywords require Ajv `$data` option to support [\$data reference](https://github.com/epoberezkin/ajv/tree/5.0.2-beta.0#data-reference).

 ```javascript